Scada Penetration Testing

-To accommodate these differences, ICS /SCADA tests require more planning and a more tailored approach than other types of security testing.
-Security companies without the experience of ICS / SCADA testing are unlikely to achieve worthwhile results, and could potentially cause serious harm to your systems if they are unaware of the risks.
+To accommodate these differences, ICS / SCADA penetration testing requires more planning and a more tailored approach than other types of penetration testing.
+Security companies without the experience of ICS / SCADA penetration testing are unlikely to achieve worthwhile results, and could potentially cause serious harm to your systems if they are unaware of the risks.

 We would always recommend the use of the safest possible method of testing.
 Ideally, this would be either the production system when it is down for maintenance, or a representative test system built to the same configuration.
 However, if there is a need to perform testing of live systems then Hedgehog Cyber has the capability to do that.
 In some cases it is possible for us to replicate the clients entire system within our Lab facility in the midlands.
 Our lab facility is run in collaboration with Siemens.

 The key to devising a safe but effective test plan is first to perform a detailed risk assessment.
 This will identify any fragilities within the system under test, detail any possible mitigations, and allow you to make an informed trade-off between thoroughness and risk.
 Options for testing include: